Key Takeaways

 Role of FINRA and SEC

-FINRA is a self-regulatory organization that oversees broker-dealers and their representatives.
+FINRA is a self-regulatory organization that oversees advisors and their representatives.
 It sets standards of conduct, examines compliance, investigates violations and takes disciplinary actions.
 FINRA also provides an arbitration forum for resolving disputes between investors and financial advisors.
 The Securities and Exchange Commission (SEC), a federal government agency, enforces securities laws, mandates disclosure from public companies and oversees key industry participants.
 It prosecutes civil enforcement actions against violators of securities laws, enhancing transparency and accountability in the marketplace.

 Ethical Standards and Violations